 This essentially unlocks one-handed control of the watch, with a quick double tap of the index finger and thumb controlling the primary button on the watch face.

-Initial verdict: Which is best?
+Verdict: Which is best?

 With the Series 9 offering an upgrade in almost every area, there's no real debate about which of these two smartwatches is better.